Premium streaming is cool. But wouldn't it cost too much data usage?

 We currently only support very limited customization for webcam streaming, because of the complexity in doing so.
 Specifically,

 For Pi Camera, we support 16:9 and 4:3 aspect ratios, and only 4 resolutions.
-You can change them in " OctoPrint Settings -> The Spaghetti Detective -> Advanced -> Webcam Streaming".
+You can change them in " OctoPrint Settings -> Access Anywhere - The Spaghetti Detective -> Advanced -> Webcam Streaming".

 For USB camera, we currently only support 4:3 aspect ratio and 1 fixed resolution (640x480).
 If you want higher resolution, you can choose to stream in compatibility mode.
 Warning: streaming in compatibility mode with very high resolution or very high frame rate may result in excessive CPU usage and negative impact on print quality.